 You need enough space for your food: pantry, root cellar, basement.
 On top of that, you also need to control the humidity and temperature within the space to prolong the foods shelf life.

 When you begin to stockpile food, you will need to decide on the types of food that you will want to store while also looking at the products shelf life.
-There are food staples that should be placed, including:
+You can find even more long-shelf life foods here.

-- Peanut Butter: This is a great source of fat, protein, and calories.
-It is good for up to five years.
+Peanut Butter: This is a great source of fat, protein, and calories.
+It is good for at least 1-2 years.
 When your meat storage gets low, you can replace the protein with the peanut butter.